The properties of lubricants

-5. It provides cushioning effect – It serves as a cushion against the shocks of the engine.
+5. It provides a cushioning effect – It serves as a cushion against the shocks of the engine.

 6. It provides cleaning action – Impurities such as carbon particles are dissolved during its circulation.

-7. It provides a sealing action – It helps the piston rings to provide an effective seal against high pressure gases in the cylinder from leaking out.
+7. It provides a sealing action – It helps the piston rings to provide an effective seal against high-pressure gases in the cylinder from leaking out.

 8. It reduces noise.